 These works explore the lives and writings of those, East and West, who advocate for the key role of experiences in the natural world to being fully human.

 Relax, You’re Already Home (Penguin/Putnam, 2004) A popular, widely-read informal introduction to the ancient Chinese way of living known as Taoism.
 While he delineates the basic ideas and concepts of the philosophy/religion, it is Taoism as a way of approaching reality and living life that Barnett emphasizes.
 The author draws on his experiences in China and observations of its people to show how this 5,000-year-old way of living has practical, everyday applications to our daily lives in the modern West, including our habits and routines, family life, holidays, health, and coping with personal tragedy.
 Reviews.
 First chapter.
 The Forbidden Chapter.
-To order.

 These sequels give us further mysteries and adventures of much-loved characters.

 The Death of Lord Carnarvon: Sherlock Holmes and the Secret of King Tut.
 (CreateSpace, 2017) Summoned to Cairo in 1923 to investigate the dying nobleman who recently discovered the tomb of King Tut with Howard Carter, the 66-year-old Holmes discovers that Lord Carnarvon was hated by a bewildering array of journalists, archeologists, nationalists, and even Britain's high commissioner to Egypt.
 But it is his examination of King Tut's tomb, and particularly the stunning ivory box the earl covertly removed from there, that permits Holmes to uncover a riveting and deadly drama that determined the fate of King Tut in Egypt's ancient past, as well as the death of Lord Carnarvon three thousand years later.
-To order.

 The Return to Treasure Island (iUniverse, 2011).
 Jim Hawkins is lured back to the Caribbean in 1756 by Long John Silver, only to discover baffling clues to a treasure hidden by a great Chinese fleet in 1421.
 They join with an orphan slave girl and her friend, the last remnant of a Chinese colony abandoned in Cuba three centuries ago, to battle Havana Harbor's Spanish garrison and Chinese mercenaries from Shanghai.
 Finally they stand before the ancient Goddess of the Sea who guards an emperor's treasure in a hidden sea cave.
 First 3 chapters.
-To order.

 The Asia Trilogy: Modern Asia Emerges